 Forget about diets this year.
 Instead of making carb-free protein snacks, spend time cooking real food for your family.
 Meal planning is the key.
 There are subscription services that will do the legwork or you can sit down with the flyers and your fave food blogs to plan the weekly dinners.
 But keep it real and also plan for nights out and convenience meals because you’re only human.

 Declutter your brain

 Hands up if have dozens of miscellaneous tasks you just haven’t gotten around to.
-These are things like booking appointments, home maintenance, filing, trips to Goodwill, calling an old friend, or clearing out the medicine cabinet.
+These are things like booking appointments, home maintenance, filing, trips to drop off donations, calling an old friend, or clearing out the medicine cabinet.
 They are small enough to fall through the cracks, but still weigh on your mind.
 List them all and call it your 15-minute list.
 Whenever you have 15 minutes of downtime this month, scratch an item off your list.
 (Or take a day and get them all done if you can.)